 - Level of surveillance in a country where VPN is based

 - Jurisdiction of the country where VPN is based

 - Other Factors that may matter

 - Locations of VPN

 Encryption predates computers by a few centuries.
-It is simply a way to encode a message using a cypher or key.
+It is simply a way to encode a message using a cipher or key.
 A famous way to do this prior to computers was for each party to have the same exact copy of a published book.
-You could then pass messages changing each letter of the message to a three digit page – line – position cypher.
-The receiver of the encoded message would translate each three digit combination to a letter using the page, line and position on that line to decrypt a letter.
+You could then pass messages changing each letter of the message to a three digit page – line – position cipher.
+The receiver of the encoded message would translate each three-digit combination to a letter using the page, line, and position on that line to decrypt a letter.

 Each party has the same key which is used to encrypt and decrypt messages so it’s very fast.
 The problem is, how does one computer pass the key to another computer securely.
 That’s where asymmetric encryption comes in.

 Each party has a public key and a private key.
 Each party’s public key is shared with everyone.
 Message senders use the receivers public key to encrypt and send a message to the receiver.
 Only the receivers private key can decrypt messages made with their public key.
 Since no one has access to the receivers private key, only the receiver can decrypt the message.